alaskanlc/lexweb/pages_md/mac_keyboard.md

+% Mac keyboard layout for Gwich’in

-# Keyboard layout for Gwich’in for Mac
+# Mac keyboard layout for Gwich’in

+This page offers a keyboard layout file to assist with Gwich’in diacritics, plus installation and usage instructions.

 ## Installation

+First download this XML file called [Gwichin.keylayout](../files/Gwichin.keylayout) (Hold down the Control key, and then click on the link and ‘Save As...’).

-First you need to get the `Gwichin.keylayout` file to the `Keyboard Layouts` folder in the `Library` folder.
-Mac hides the `Library` folder from you usually, but you can see it this way.
-In the Finder:
+Next you need to get the `Gwichin.keylayout` file to the `Keyboard Layouts` folder in the `Library` folder.
+Mac hides the `Library` folder from you usually, but you can see it this way: In the Finder:

  1. Find the `Gwichin.keylayout` file you just downloaded.
 It will not be called `Gwichin.keylayout`, but just `Gwichin` because Mac hides the suffix from you.
+Copy the file (Command-C).
  2. Hold down the Option (aka Alt) key, and click on the Go menu item;
-    you should see Library listed - click on it.
+    you should see ‘Library’ listed - click on it.
- 3. Find the `Keyboard Layouts` folder and pas the file inside that folder.
+ 3. Find the `Keyboard Layouts` folder and paste the file inside that folder (Command-V).

-Next, go the System Preferences, and click on Keyboard.
+Finally, go the System Preferences, and click on Keyboard.
 Make sure the ‘Show Input menu in menu bar’ box is checked.
 In the ‘Input Sources’ tab, click on ‘+’ to add a new source.
 Scroll down and click on ‘Others’.
 You should see ‘Gwich’in’ listed.
 Click on it.

 ## Usage